montanablood27/team-open/kellee.md

 published: true
 category: music
 shortprofile: |
   As an independent rapper, Kellee Maize was skeptical about giving her music away for free.
-Today, under a Creative Commons BY license, she has millions of downloads of her five albums, a Toyota Hybrid sponsorship deal, press coverage in the likes of *XXL Magazine*, and a Bonnaroo Music Festival performance under her belt.
+Now, under a Creative Commons BY license, she has millions of downloads of her five albums, a Toyota Hybrid sponsorship deal, press coverage in the likes of *XXL Magazine*, and a Bonnaroo Music Festival performance under her belt.

   The CC license indicates that Kellee wants others to use and remix her music, without having to ask her for permission.
 As a result, she gains new fans who use and buy her songs and attend her shows.
 "I don't trust the music industry in general.
 I don't think it values music or the artist.
 CC is one of the many ways we did things differently.
 I highly recommend it."
 ---